scotmoor/azure-quickstart-templates/azure-spinnaker/README.md

 ## How to deploy this template

 ### Option 1: Deploy To Azure
 1. Click the **Deploy To Azure** button at the top of this README.md.
-This will create a new template depoyment in the Azure Portal with the azuredeploy.json template loaded
+This will initiate a new template depoyment in the Azure Portal with the azuredeploy.json template loaded
 2. Set the template parameters appropriately and press OK
 3. specify the resource group to deploy in to
 4. review and accept the legal terms.